lilygrierjil/data-engineering-zoomcamp/week_7_project/myproject/README.md

 - BigQuery to serve as a data warehouse where the data is prepared for analysis
 -

+The pipeline consists of three Prefect flows, which are run as sub-flows in the full flow.
+The first flow (found in `flows/ingest.py`) makes a call to the Memphis City Data API and downloads the most up-to-date dataset to a Google Cloud Storage data lake.

+The second flow (found in `flows/gcs_to_bq.py`) transfers the data from the data lake to BigQuery, a data warehouse tool.
+EXPLAIN PARTITION AND CLUSTERING WITH TIME DIFFERENCES...

+The third and final flow (found in WHERE) transforms the data within the data warehouse and prepares it for the dashboard.

+After the full flow is run, we can use the aggregated dataset in Google Data Studio to create some visualizations to better understand the data.

 ## Instructions for Replication

 To replicate this project, you'll need a Google Cloud Platform account.
 GCP offers a 30-day free trial.